 When you apply for credit in Australia, the credit provider will usually ask for your permission to obtain and access the information on your credit report.
-The information helps them determine if you can manage to repay the loan and process a decision to approve your application.
+The information helps them determine how you manage to repaying other credit obligations and process a decision to approve your application.

 Repayment history of credit accounts such as credit cards, home loans and personal loans